SAP-archive/teched2020-DAT263/exercises/2h/ex2/README.md

 ## Exercise Summary
 If you like to try it first by your own then here is the short summary of the tasks needed to be done:

-1. Read the table `CELLSTATUS` created in [exercise 2](../ex2/README.html)
+1. Read the table `CELLSTATUS` created in [exercise 1](../ex1/README.html)
-2. Add the `Validation Rule` operator and configure such that the values of the columns `KEY1` and `KEY2` must be greater than 0.
-The failed records should be channeled to the `fail`-outport.
-3. Add a `Python3` operator and program it to create a new record for each failed record and send it to the outport as csv-string.
+2. Add a `Python3` operator and program it to create a new record for each failed record and send it to the outport as csv-string.
 The columns structure is as follows:
 ("TIMESTAMP","STATUS","COMMENT","DATE","CELLID","NOM_KEY1","NOM_KEY2","KEY1","KEY2","ERROR_ACTION","ERROR_COLUMNS","ROW_ID")
-4. Save the "service ticket" string to the HANA table `QMTICKET`
+3. Save the "service ticket" string to the HANA table `QMTICKET`

 Hint: Depending on the HANA DB operator you might have the header passed as well.
 This you have to consider both with the "Validation"-Rule operator and with the script of the "Python3 Operator".
 For the latter we added a commented row that would rename the columns if the data provided with a header for complying with the following process steps.